Stacer-Varien/Jeanne-Bot/JeanneBot Wiki/Misc Help.md

 >**Say**

-* Type a message and I will say it
+* Type a message and I will say it in a specific channel
 * **Required Permission:** Administrator
-* **NOTE:** If used in a slash command, you can't make a new line but this is for now.
-The command will improve later.
-The slash command gives you 2 options whether it should be said in plain text or in embed.
+* **NOTE:** You will be given 2 options if you want it in plain text or in embed.
+You also have to chose a text channel where Jeanne will say your message.
+Jeanne will ask you to type something first so you can make new lines and after typing the text, she will say it and delete it.

-    Example: `/say TEXT`
+    Example: `/say TYPE TEXT_CHANNEL` then when she asks, `TEXT`.

 >**Report**